Little Cedar Beef

 females

-WN Lan Stacie A70Y may very well be the top cow on our farm right now.
-As of writing this, she's 9 years old and not showing any signs of slowing down.
+WN Lan Stacie A70Y is one of our top producing cows.
+As of writing this, she's 11 years old and not showing any signs of slowing down.
 We purchased her from Wind-A-Near Ranch, a grass fed Red Angus and Tarentaise operation, in 2019.
 She's produced some real top notch calves, including our past herd sire, Norse Legend 31G.View pedigree and EPD's -->

-KDCS Constellation 207 may have been “the buy of the sale” when Axtell Cattle Company had to have a partial drought dispersal in 2020.
+KDCS Constellation 207 was purchased from Axtell Cattle Co when the 2020 drought forced them to have a partial dispersal.
+She was a good producer through 12 years of age.
 She was born in a drought year and bred back as an 8 year old in a drought, at a low input operation.
 She's a Julian S107 daughter and has produced 2 gorgeous heifers for us.
 We're looking forward to getting some ET calves from her, sired by Julian W711 (an S107 son).View pedigree and EPD's -->

 Axtell Mattie 481-870 just simply proves that it's hard to argue with success.
 She was kind of ugly and a bit bigger framed than what you'd expect to find at a low input operation.
 But she produced several bulls over the years that brought up the average price in Axtell's sales, while breeding back in 2 separate droughts, the second time at age 11.
 We're hoping her legacy will live on through one of her ET sons, which are sired by Ridge Admiral 3411.View pedigree and EPD's -->